 But while much of the focus is on the likes of Shellshock, it’s also important to be on top of existing threats, such as an SQL injection.
 According to the Information Commissioner’s Office, this is one of the most common threats to businesses and is often caused by poor quality coding.
 If you’ve not touched your website in several years or outsource the coding, you may want to do a quick coding hygiene check, as detailed by the ICO.

 But while the ICO offer advice, they are also unafraid to penalise those who don’t fix these issues as we’ve seen with the example of Worldview.

 So on one hand there’s advice, on the other there’s punishment.
 The underlying message from the ICO and the government is they will offer all the assistance they can but it’s up to the individual companies to have appropriate security in place.

 If the worst does happen, having the right cyber insurance for your company can help you investigate why and how the breach occurred and how you can prevent it in the future, while also providing support to manage the reputational fallout.

 It should be stressed that if you’re insured, this does not remove the need for a business to manage the risk of a cyber attack or data breach.
 Instead, it should be part of a holistic approach, which includes the aforementioned patching procedures, investment in security and education of staff.

 But sometimes, no matter what steps you take and how big you are, even the best protection can’t anticipate human error.
 In a recent case, the Ministry of Justice were fined £180,000 by the ICO after suffering a data breach.
 They actually had the right encryption software and hardware in place, but nobody had turned it on.

-For more information on Hiscox’s Cyber and Data Risks insurance, click here
+Follow the link to our business insurance hub to find more information on Hiscox’s Cyber and Data Risks insurance.